RainyKnight/FCC-Basic-HTML-CSS/README.md

-A practice website to implement new HTML, CSS, and JS concepts.
+A practice website to implement new HTML and CSS concepts.